top of page

 Introduction

 Researching details of relatives who served in the British Army during World War I can be difficult, as up to two thirds of the service records of non-commissioned officers and other ranks were destroyed by incendiary bombing during World War II and many of the remaining records were damaged.
 Ironically, it is easier to find details of those who were killed (via war memorials, obituaries, Commonwealth War Graves Commission, etc) than those who survived.
-The remaining service records have been digitised, but damage to the original documents sometimes means that indexing is unreliable and details incomplete.
+The surviving service records have been digitised, but damage to the original documents sometimes means that indexing is unreliable and details incomplete.

 For my MSc thesis I looked at ways in which other types of military records and contemporary newspaper articles could be exploited to fill in at least part of the missing information, and I tested my theories by constructing a database of servicemen from the area where I grew up: the Heatons in Stockport.
 Due to time constraints I was initially forced to limit it to Heaton Chapel, Heaton Mersey and Heaton Moor, with the aim of adding Heaton Norris at a later date.
 Although I looked primarily at ordinary soldiers, I included any records I found of naval and air personnel as well as Army officers: officers' full records have not been digitised and can only be consulted at the National Archives at Kew.

 Having finished my degree, I wanted to make the information available to anyone with an interest in the area, leading to the creation of this website.
-After uploading the original database in December 2019 I began to add details for Heaton Norris, but soon realised that there was a significant overlap with the neighbouring districts, particularly Norris Bank and South Reddish, so I finally decided to extend the project to cover the whole of the former Heaton Norris and Reddish townships - roughly speaking, the part of present-day Stockport situated north of the Mersey and west of the Tame.
+After uploading the original database in December 2019 I began to add details for Heaton Norris, but soon realised that there was a significant overlap with the neighbouring districts, particularly Norris Bank and South Reddish, so I decided to extend the project to cover the whole of the former Heaton Norris and Reddish townships - roughly speaking, the part of present-day Stockport situated north of the Mersey and west of the Tame.

 Who is included in the database?